 When used properly, personality assessments are a phenomenal tool for any workplace.
 The information they provide can help enhance employee communication, resolve team conflict, and make employees aware of their own behavioral inclinations.
 When used improperly, to make hiring decisions…that’s a “don’t.”

 This is important, because these days the majority of Fortune 100 companies use some sort of a personality assessment as part of their hiring process.
-To encourage proper usage, here are the dos and don’ts we recommend.
+To encourage proper usage here is how to use personality tests and the dos and don’ts we recommend.

 We offer personality assessments because we have seen the incredible workplace transformations they’ve created.
-When using an assessment, for best results:
+Here is how to use a personality test for the best results:

 Use a research-validated assessment.
 All personality assessments are not created equal.
 Many out there are not backed by research.
 That’s one of the reasons we offer DiSC® assessments.